rjp44/localMessage/DESCRIPTION.md

 then the posted message will persist in local storage and be delivered when it does **even some time later after the sending window is closed**.

-This is a neat way to get around the limitations of the browser [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) mechanism with respect to needing a window reference and inter-tab issues, but should probably be used sparingly.
-It's (ab-)use of localStorage probably causes quite a lot of overhead in the browser as this is a persistent which is written down to disk.
+This is a neat way to get around the limitations of [window.postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) mechanism with respect to needing a window reference and inter-tab issues, but should be used sparingly.
+It's (ab-)use of persistent localStorage causes quite a lot of overhead in the browser as this is written down to disk.
-It probably isn't appropriate to use this class to send large or very frequent messages.
+It may not be appropriate to use this class to send large or very frequent messages!

 Uses [Masquerade-js](https://github.com/ipcortex/Masquerade-JS) for Class implementation.